sant527/python_learning/README.md

 >If you run the server and visit 127.0.0.1:800, the main app is displaying.
 >
 >But to get to the blog app, we need to visit blog.local:8000.
 If you try to access this page, it does not load.
 That's because there is no local DNS host that matches.
 We need to add it to the list of hosts.

+# using django runserver_plus for ajax calls

+This is quite an old question, but as I saw it as reference and have a slightly different solution, I figured I might as well add my two cents.

+I use python manage.py runserver_plus, which comes with django extensions, and gives you an awesome debugger with the ability to open a shell at each level of the stack trace, with local variables intact.
+The problem here is that on ajax calls, the interface didn't show up correctly, even in the preview window.
+My solution was to find the calling javascript code, and on error

+      $.ajax({
+                url : window.location.pathname,
+                type : "POST",
+                dataType: "json",
+                data : dataPacket,
+                success : function(json) {
+                    alert('it worked!');
+                },
+                error : function(xhr,errmsg,err) {
+                    if(xhr.status == 500){
+                        var winPrint = window.open();
+                        winPrint.document.write(xhr.responseText);
+                        winPrint.document.close();
+                    }
+                });

+This causes the full stack trace to replace the current window.
+Happy debugging!